HEPCloud/decisionengine/doc/source/install.rst

 At this point it is needed to stop decisionengine service and remove the Redis container::

+  # If you are in a RPM installation, as root:
   systemctl stop decisionengine
+  # If you installed via PIP, as decisionengine:
+  de-client --stop
+  # Run the following as root (root started the container)
   podman stop decisionengine-redis | xargs podman rm

 Now all should be ready to run Decision Engine.